ricardojoserf/covert-control/README.md

 # Telegram

 Control systems remotely with a Telegram bot.
 This option does not allow to upload files, but it is possible to send the commands in cleartext ("/cmd") or encrypted with AES ("/encrypted").
-The optional input argument is the bot token, which can be also configured in config.py:
+The first optional input argument is the bot token, which can be also configured in config.py; the second one is used to configure a single Telegram user who can send commands to the bot (without "@"):

 ```
-python3 covert-telegram.py [BOT_TOKEN]
+python3 covert-telegram.py [BOT_TOKEN] [TELEGRAM_USER]
 ```

 The listener will check the commands in the chat and show the output: